Overview

 Logo for GitHub

 This workshop provides an overview of what “version control” systems are and how they fit into collaborative coding within your team.
-Specifically, we are focusing here on an introductory approach to version control that focuses on using GitHub either by itself or with Git via RStudio.
+Specifically, we are focusing here on an introductory approach to version control that focuses on using GitHub either through a browser or through software installed on your computer.
 We are always happy to improve workshop content so please don’t hesitate to post an Issue on our GitHub repository if you see clear areas for improvement!

 Citing These Materials